This article was first published on 5 February 2016, the Year of the Monkey.

 The city is being painted red.
 As temperatures dropped drastically recently on our beloved island and peninsula, its streets have been gradually filled with bright orange mandarin trees, red paper fortune scrolls and all forms of gou1 (糕) – glutinous rice cakes, turnip cakes, taro cakes.
 Purses are stuffed with empty red packets (lei6 si6 利是) waiting to be filled with even-numbered bills.
-Our town is alive with the excitement of celebrating the Chinese Lunar New Year, patiently waiting for the moon’s orbit to round the earth until we enter the Year of the Monkey.
+Our town is alive with the excitement of celebrating the Chinese Lunar New Year, patiently waiting for the moon’s orbit to round the earth until we enter the Year of the Rat.

 Historically, gwo3 nin4 (過年), meaning to pass the year, was not as innocent as it sounds: nin was actually a great monster who had to be chased away.
 He would terrorise villagers all through winter, until spring finally came and people would find ways to scare the monster away with the bold colour red and loud fire crackers.
 At the very least, they would appease him with food placed outside their doors.
 After successfully getting rid of the monster, it was necessary to start the new season with good karma to allow the flow of good luck smooth passage into your home.
 This is when the Big Cleanup (daai6 sou3 ceoi4 大掃除) would take place.